-Emma Wilkinson is at heart a 'history girl' and has a B.A.
+Emma is at heart a 'history girl' and has a B.A.
 (Hons) in Modern History and Politics with Economics from the University of Southampton.
+Life has now gone full circles, as one of her key contracts is as manager of the Old Sardine Factory Heritage Centre in Looe, Cornwall.

 This strategy was simple, but effective.
 From there followed nearly 15 years working for companies such as Pendley Shakespeare Festival, the National Youth Music Theatre, English National Opera, English Touring Opera and Music at Oxford.
 After initially working in general arts management, she later specialised in arts sponsorship, having been trained at ENO by guru Russell Willis Taylor.